 We knew we were close to the spice market when a mixture of fragrant smells floated into our noses.
 The most prominent smell, that we were able to figure out, was curry but there were hints of cinnamon and other spices too.
 Once we got to the entrance of the souk, we saw the mountains of colourful spices outside the shops.
 We do not think that the mountain are completely made up of spices, some are very obviously just painted papier mâché or metal or have spice glued to them!
 Jerome could not take his eyes of the multi-coloured mountains and was fascinated by the array of goods for sale.

-The Colours and Smells…
+Mesmerising Colours and Smells…

-We walked through the covered alley, immersing ourselves in the mesmerising smells.
+We walked through the covered alley, completely engrossed by the mesmerising smells of the spices.
 Jerome had stopped at one of the shops and the shopkeeper started to explain all his goods to him.
 He did not only sell spices, even though they made up a lot of his good for sale.
 He explained that local men and women not only come to buy spices here for cooking, but also necessary items for their daily hygiene.
 There were fennel flowers used as tooth picks, different types of clay for masks, charcoal for teeth cleaning, cloves to use as an eyebrow pencil when burned and many more surprising facts.
 He also let us smell some of the natural oils and spices.
 The vendor really gave us a great insight into Moroccan life and we felt that we should buy something, after him all he spent his time explaining a lot to us for maybe a quarter of an hour or more.
 Even though he did not even push us into buying anything.
 Jerome loves cinnamon, so we bought a small packet of his favourite spice, at a much cheaper price than it would have been in the UK.

 Many people come to the spice market to fill up their cooking cabinets with their spices, especially saffron is a favourite among the many on offer.
 Be careful when purchasing saffron though, there are a few crooks around that have tricked many tourists in the past, by selling fake saffron.
 If you want to make sure you get the real thing, go to Talioune, a town where saffron is grown, a three hours drive away from Marrakech.

 We left the smells of the spice market behind us and walked along one of the back streets towards the Jewish cemetery.
 We passed local shops and children playing in the streets.
 One boy seemed to guess, that we were headed for the cemetery and wanted to guide us.
 We did not want him to come with us and politely declined in French.
 After the second time of saying “non merci” he got the hint and went back to play with his friends.
 This area of the Medina appeared more residential and less frequented by tourists, despite the fact that it was located just behind the spice market.
-I guess, apart from the cemetery there is not that much else to see that way.
+I guess, apart from the cemetery and local life, there is not that much else to see that way.
 We rather liked the atmosphere, it felt more authentic and a bit like we were off the beaten track and away from the tourists.
 I am aware that not everyone has a weakness for cemeteries like I do, even my boys can get annoyed with me at times for it.

 Visiting the Jewish Cemetery

-We had never been to a Jewish cemetery before and I believe that in our upbringing of Jerome he should be aware of the history of all religions although we subscribe to nothing seriously.
-Morocco used to have a significant Jewish population of several thousands.
-They all lived in the Melach, a walled Jewish quarter inside the Medina.
-Today there are only 200 Jews living within the Melach, most have moved away, even though Moroccans have always been welcoming towards their community.
-There is one synagogue in the Melach, it is hidden away but I am sure local children would be more than happy to point it out to you.
-We had set our mind on visiting the cemetery and did not bother with a visit to the synagogue this time.
 The cemetery was hidden behind a wall, but we could see the David’s star and some Hebrew writing over the entrance gate.
 We were asked to donate a few dirhams towards the upkeep of the cemetery by the guard.
 He explained to us that his family had been looking after the cemetery for generations.
 When I asked him if he was Jewish, he declined and said that he was Muslim.
 He wore a kippah, the little round cap Jewish man wear.
 Chris was told he had to wear one as well to enter further, Jerome did not, I wonder if he did not have to because he was still a child or maybe he assumed he was a girl due to his long hair.
 It was the first time for Chris to wear a kippah, Jerome thought this was quite funny.

 The guard explained to us that most of the graves were hundreds of years old, the oldest dating back to 16th century.
 We could see the vastness of white and sand coloured graves in front of us.
 The cemetery was huge and much bigger than we had ever expected.
 All of the white washed graves had no names or indication on who was buried there and pointed into the direction of one of the entrance gates.
 Most of them sadly were graves of children that had died from cholera, typhoid and other epidemics.
 There were so many of them, some really close to one another that there was no way you could walk between them.
 We found out that the graves were made up of three layers in order to make the already limited space go further.